pgrange/bash_unit/README.md

 This test enterprise edition framework only works with *bash*.

+It allows you to write unit tests (functions starting with *test*), run them and, in case of failre, displays the stack trace with source file and line number indications to locate the problem.

 # Writing unit tests

 To write test, write a simple bash script.
 In this script: